 To prevent excessive bleeding during the surgical procedure, the patient should stop using aspirin or any non-steroidal anti-inflammatory drug.
 If it is necessary, immunization history and vaccine updates should be mentioned, including dates.
 The doctor should also inquire about the patient's alcohol intake or if they smoke.
 If the patient is using any other illicit drugs, they should also provide this information.
 If the patient smokes, they will have to stop eight or more weeks before the surgery, which helps prevent the various surgical risks that are smoking-related.

-Typically, a pre op clearance is necessary once the surgeon who is supposed to perform demands it.
-This type of examination ensures that the patient is in good health-wise to undergo the planned surgery safely.
+Typically, a pre-op clearance is necessary once the surgeon who is supposed to perform it demands it.
+This type of examination ensures that the patient is in good health to undergo the planned surgery safely.
 The patient also needs to be healthy enough to be put under anesthesia.
-The tests that will be done during a pre op examination are a cardiac evaluation, a physical examination, appropriate laboratory tests, and lung function assessment.
+The tests that will be done during a pre-op examination are a cardiac evaluation, a physical examination, appropriate laboratory tests, and lung function assessment.

 X-rays: If you have high cholesterol, have a family history of heart disease, or have suffered a heart attack in the past, you are considered an at-risk patient.
 Therefore, your physician will have to order an X-ray and an EKG.
 An extensive checkup needs to be done by a cardiologist for patients who are over 55 years before undergoing surgery.